-Worryingly for Danish residents, the sender of the CD with unencrypted health was Statens Serum Institut (SSI), which operates under Denmark’s Ministry of Health.
+Worryingly for Danish residents, the sender of the CDs was Statens Serum Institut (SSI), which operates under Denmark’s Ministry of Health.
 According to SSI’s website, it is “responsible for preventing and controlling infectious diseases, congenital disorders and biological threats”.
 It monitors health issues ranging from incidence of whooping cough to sexually transmitted diseases in the country.

 Datatilsynet said that SSI had sent the CDs by registered post to Denmark’s statistics bureau, Statistics Denmark, in February 2015.
 Instead of arriving there, it was delivered to the Chinese Visa Application Centre in Copenhagen, a privately run firm.

 While Chinese embassies in major markets directly handle visa applications, across the Nordics, the Chinese government contracts out front desk processing to private firms.

 According to Datatilsynet, a woman who works at the firm opened the package when she received it despite the parcel being addressed to Statistics Denmark.
 The woman claimed she mistakenly opened the package and upon realising her error personally delivered the package to Statistics Denmark.